mt-support/tribe-ext-woo-order-templates/readme.txt

 Tags: events, calendar, tickets, woocommerce
 Requires at least: 4.5
 Tested up to: 5.1.1
+WC requires at least: 3.0
+WC tested up to: 3.5.6
 Requires PHP: 5.6
 Stable tag: 1.0.2
 License: GPL version 3 or any later version